-- 1.1 The National Planning Policy Framework requires local authorities to deliver the social, recreational and cultural facilities and services the community needs (NPPF, paragraph 70).
-Planning policies and decisions should provide for new and improved sports venues, and also guard against the loss of facilities. - 1.2 The strategies will form part of the Council's evidence base for the review of the Maidstone Borough Local Plan, and will inform development management decisions.
-They will also provide the Council with an evidence base for future budgetary needs or grant funding applications. - 1.3 Consultants PLC1 were appointed to prepare a Sports Facilities Strategy and a Playing Pitch Strategy for the borough. - 1.4 The strategies are at a stage where input from SPST and HCL Committees is required, to consider the implications arising from recommendations and action plans.
+- 1.5 The National Planning Policy Framework requires local authorities to deliver the social, recreational and cultural facilities and services the community needs (NPPF, paragraph 70).
+Planning policies and decisions should provide for new and improved sports venues, and also guard against the loss of facilities. - 1.6 The strategies will form part of the Council's evidence base for the review of the Maidstone Borough Local Plan, and will inform development management decisions.
+They will also provide the Council with an evidence base for future budgetary needs or grant funding applications. - 1.7 Consultants PLC were appointed to prepare a Sports Facilities Strategy and a Playing Pitch Strategy for the borough. - 1.8 The strategies are at a stage where input from SPST and HCL Committees is required, to consider the implications arising from recommendations and action plans.
 The timetable proposed is set out in Table 1.

-Date Committee Purpose 10.07.2018 SPST Initial consideration of recommendations and action plans arising from the strategies Referral to HCL Committee for comments 04.09.2018 HCL Initial consideration of recommendations and action plans arising from the strategies Refer recommendations to SPST Committee 11.09.2018 SPST Consideration of HCL recommendations prior to re- engagement with key stakeholders 08.01.2019 SPST Approval of the final strategies, including recommendations and action plans
+Date Committee Purpose 10.07.2018 SPST Initial consideration of recommendations and action plans arising from the strategies Referral to HCL Committee for comments 04.09.2018 HCL Initial consideration of recommendations and action plans arising from the strategies Refer recommendations to SPST Committee 11.09.2018 SPST Consideration of HCL recommendations prior to re- engagement with key stakeholders 21.11.2018 P&R To be made aware of the strategies so that future capital budget allocations can be considered 08.01.2019 SPST Approval of the final strategies, including recommendations and action plans